Last updated: February 19th, 2024

 Here they are on day 1, positioned and ready for installation:

 On build quality, the completed unit (brake, throttle and clutch) fitted to the base plate is really sturdy.
 They’ll easily handle more brake pressure from my right (and left!) foot than I’d care to use in a simulator.
 I’m set for 20kg brake force but they’ll go far further than that.

 They have a distinct formula look and feel and the machine work of the individual components is really accurate.
 There are no sharp edges and everything is finished nicely.

 The aluminium base plate has a lovely finish to it, and it provides plenty of grip for the rubber soles of my race boots.
+You can, of course, mount directly to the aluminium profile, which is what I now do (edit in 2024).

 Install and configuration

 Pedal configuration is emphasized in two areas: the physical installation and pedal spacing and the software configuration.